-The substance carried us moving above knees of people, heads of people then the heads of trees.
+The substance carried us moving above the knees of people, heads of people than the heads of trees.
 I can now see Yama’s Durber as a golden spot in the darkened sky.

 “What about Yama, is he fine?”.
 I asked expecting a reply.
 But that was the last sound before that long-long silence.

-While in the role of Paryamekshaka, in stone age, I was rather discarded among my fellow beings.
+While in the role of Paryamekshaka, in the stone age, I was rather discarded among my fellow beings.
 Though we were all naked the nudity of ladies had evoked something inside me.
-How many poor ladies were………….?
-Animals wandered around us affluently, but my idleness did not let me to do the necessary.
+How many poor ladies were…..?
+Animals wandered around us affluently, but my idleness did not let me do the necessary.
 I, then, used to extort food from my friends; Objector had to wrestle with my sharp stone tool.
 How many brave men were ….?
-Sex and Violence remained as my weakness in those days.
+Sex and violence remained as my weakness in those days.

 There had been Yama standing before the Durbar and he welcomed me with his bright smile.
 I think, he then wore some extraordinary dresses, pearls adorned crown, jewels etc. Durbar was the common junction towards both place- left Hell and right Heaven, and there were numerous men indulging in various jobs.
 Afterwards, there had been a debate between him and me.

-Topic was- ‘ Life’ .
+The topic was- ‘ Life’.
 Then –‘ Aim of life’, ‘Existence’ and ‘Likes and dislikes’.
 Finally, Yama triumphed over me showing an experience.
 He brought two tiny miniatures of me and threw one into one of the two firewalls.
-He extinguished fire and showed me no traces of my miniatures there.
-He, then, threw next model uttering some hymns, into the second firewall and with my twinkling eye balls, I saw my model shining brightly than that of extinguished fire.
+He extinguished the fire and showed me no traces of my miniatures there.
+He, then, threw next model uttering some hymns, into the second firewall and with my twinkling eyeballs, I saw my model shining brightly than that of an extinguished fire.

 After the sufferings from the Hell, I returned to earth as Vijayananda.
 I grew pious and gave myself to God.
 There were a number of followers behind me and with their permission, I got detached from my second birth.
 And, now, I have reached the Durber.

 I rushed into the Durber seeking Yama and to thank him for revealing the undiscovered and untouched treasure inside me- Spirituality.
-I can find none there, than the three women, vigorously dressed and are indulging in making miniatures.
-They are calm and do not care my standing there.
-After some hours, the whole Durber is filled with thousands of models of people and then murmuring and whistling they moved towards left side of the Durbar.
-With quick but loud noise, they opened and closed the door to the Hell.
+I can find none there, then the three women vigorously dressed and are indulging in making miniatures.
+They are calm and do not care about my standing there.
+After some hours, the whole Durber is filled with thousands of models of people and then murmuring and whistling they moved towards the left side of the Durbar.
+With a quick but loud noise, they opened and closed the door to Hell.

 Sorrowfully turning my face, saw a small stretchy smile on Yama’s face.
-I, awfully, saw my dead body lying there and at once my fellow women attacked on it with great lust.
+I, awfully, saw my dead body lying there and at once my fellow women attacked it with great lust.
 Dubiously turning my face, I could not find Yama there.
-I searched every part of the Durbar and found none but door to left little opened.
+I searched every part of the Durbar and found none but the door to the left a little open.